M-o-a-T/moat-kv/docs/source/command_line.rst

    You can selectively adjust debugging verbosity if you need to print, or ignore, some types of messages.
-Example: ``-vvv --log asyncserf.actor=ERROR`` would suppress most chattiness of AsyncSerf's actor.
+Example: ``-vvv --log asyncactor=ERROR`` would suppress most chattiness of AsyncSerf's actor.

 .. option:: -D, --debug